centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 - A contribution adds value to the system.
 - A contribution can be something new, an improvement on an existing part of the system, or a bug fix.
-- A contribution is re-usable.
+- A contribution is reusable.
 - A contribution is inclusive and accessible.
 - A contribution is documented.